 The south west is ever popular, with the Aquitaine and Poitou Charente seeing an upsurge in sales.
 Bordeaux is a beautiful and thriving city, with year-round flights back to the UK and excellent transport links by motorway.

-Further south, the Languedoc Roussillon is gaining in popularity and sits quite low when it comes to house prices .
+Further south, the Languedoc-Roussillon is perennially popular and sits quite low when it comes to house prices .
 With very similar geography and climate to its more expensive neighbour, Provence, this area offers sun, sea, ski and proximity to Spain.